Redislabs-Solution-Architects/msstats/README.md

 This generates a file named <your project>.xlsx.
 You need to get that file and send it to Redis.
 By default, it uses steps of 60 seconds and a period of 7 days (604800 seconds).
-You can set different values as follows :
+You can set different values as follows:

 ````
 python msstats.py --duration 1800 --step 300
 ````

-This can help solving issue like :
+This can help solving issue like:

 ```
 google.api_core.exceptions.ResourceExhausted: 429 Maximum response size of 200000000 bytes reached.
 Consider querying less data by increasing the step or interval, using more filters and aggregations, or limiting the time duration.
 ```